 Reconfiguring the new host

 The newly transferred operating system should now boot up to the cloud server.
 However, depending on your old network setting you may need to log in using the web console to fix any issues before the system will connect normally.
-Go to your UpCloud control panel then select the Console tab under your server settings and click Open the console connection.
+Go to your UpCloud Control Panel then select the Console tab under your server settings and click Open the console connection.

-Log in normally with the user credentials for the server image as before transferring it to the cloud.
+Log in normally with the user credentials for the server image before transferring it to the cloud.
 Once in, check the network settings with the following command.

 UpCloud hosts have three network interfaces in the default configuration, public IPv4, private IPv4 and public IPv6 addresses.
 You might see something similar to the example output below.
 The first interface eth0 might work but the other devices are not yet configured.